raunelgarcia/front-end-framework/README.md

 #### Environment Variables:
 - Platform:
   - Possible values: Android, IOS, Web.
   - Description: Specifies the platform for testing, whether it is Android, iOS or Web.
+Must be provided with valid values for the tests to function correctly.
 - Accessibility:
-  - Possible values: true, false.
+  - Possible values: true, false,
-  - Description: indicates whether accessibility features are enabled during testing.
+  - Description: indicates whether accessibility features are enabled during testing.The variable can take the value of 'null', in which case the Accessibility report will not be shown.
 - Browser:
   - Possible values: Chrome, Firefox, Edge.
   - Description: Defines the browser to be used for web testing.
+The 'Browser' variable can take the value of 'null', in which case the default browser used for testing is 'chrome'.
 - Application:
   - Description: Should be the name of the web or mobile app being tested.
+Application cannot be null and must be provided with valid values for the tests to function correctly.
 - Resolution:
   - Description: Specifies the screen resolution for web testing.
 If null or blank, a default resolution of 1024x768 is set.
+- Apk:
+  - Description: Specifies the path or name of the APK file to be installed and tested on an Android device.
+The tests work if either the Apk field is set, or both AppPackage and AppActivity fields are provided.
 - AppActivity:
   - Description: represents the app activity of the app being tested for mobile testing.
+The tests work if both AppPackage and AppActivity fields are provided.
 - AppPackage:
   - Description: Represents the app package of the app being tested for mobile testing.
+The tests work if both AppPackage and AppActivity fields are provided.
 - Udid:
   - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.
+Must be provided with valid values for the tests to function correctly.

 Ensure to set these variables according to your testing requirements before executing the tests.